Slowly rotating Tolman VII solution: Tolman VII fluid spheres

 \section{Tolman VII fluid spheres}

 In this section, we review the T-VII solution \cite{Tolman:1939,Lattimer:2000nx,Posada:2021zxk}.
-In his prescription, Tolman assumed the radial metric component $g_{rr}=\rme^{\lambda(r)}$ in the form
+In his prescription, Tolman assumed the radial metric component $g_{rr}=\rme^{\lambda(r)}$ as being in the form

 where $\xi\equiv r/R$ is the radial coordinate normalized by the stellar radius, and $\beta\equiv R/\Rs$, where $\Rs(= 2M)$ is the Schwarzschild radius, denotes the ‘tenuity' parameter \cite{Neary:2001ai}.
-In contrast with \cite{Lattimer:2000nx,Posada:2021zxk}, instead of the compactness $\mathcal{C}\equiv M/R$, here we parametrize the T-VII solution by the tenuity $\beta$.
-Both quantities are connected via the relation $\com=1/(2\beta)$.
+In contrast with \cite{Lattimer:2000nx,Posada:2021zxk}, instead of using the compactness $\mathcal{C}\equiv M/R$, here we parametrize the T-VII solution by $R/\Rs$.
+These quantities are connected via the relation $\com=1/(2\beta)$.

 The remaining functions describing the T-VII solution are given as follows: the energy density $\epsilon$ follows a quadratic fall-off form, as a function of $r$, given by

 where $\rhoc$ indicates the central energy density.
 Note that $\epsilon$ vanishes at the surface $\xi=1$.
 From \eref{misner-sharp} we obtain the mass enclosed by the radius $r$ as